wilsonmar/wilsonmar.github.io/_posts/2016-10-08-apple-mac-osx-versions.md

 ## Version Terminal Commands #

+There are several ways to get the version of MacOS:

-0. In a Terminal window on any folder, type:
+0. In a Terminal window on any folder:

    <pre><strong>sw_vers
    </strong></pre>

    Sample response:

-   <pre>ProductName: mac OS X
+   <pre>ProductName:	Mac OS X
-   ProductVersion: 10.12.5
+ProductVersion:	10.14.6
-   BuildVersion: 16B2555
+BuildVersion:	18G9323
    </pre>

    PROTIP: Provide this about your computer whenever you talk about your situation to StackOverflow or other technical support form.

-   The x.x.x pattern is called <a target="_blank" rel="amphtml" href="http://ssemver.org/">
+   The x.x.x pattern in ProductName is called <a target="_blank" rel="amphtml" href="http://ssemver.org/">Semantic Versioning</a>.
-   Semantic Versioning</a>.

    The "10" (in 10.12.5) is associated with "Darwin", an open-source Unix operating system released by Apple Inc. in 2000.
 It is composed of code developed by Apple as well as code derived from NeXTSTEP, BSD, Mach, and other free software projects. --<a target="_blank" href="https://www.wikiwand.com/en/Darwin_(operating_system)">Wikipedia</a>.

-0. A partial response can be requested by:
+0. For just the productVersion:

    <pre><strong>sw_vers -productVersion
    </strong></pre>

-   This is a different command than used in Linux (`lsb_release`).
+   This is a different command than used in Linux `lsb_release` command.

 0. Invoke the <a target="_blank" href="http://man7.org/linux/man-pages/man2/uname.2.html">
    Unix name" utility command also used in Linux</a>: